 Next, check for any unusual discharge in the corners of their eyes.
 Any animal with irritated eyes will probably have dried tears, but if you notice yellow or green mucus, it could be a symptom of dry eye.

 Finally, if you notice a scratch or a wound on your dog's eye, get them to the vet quickly.
 If an eye wound develops a bacterial infection, your dog could end up losing their vision or even their entire eye.

 Luckily, your vet can easily disinfect and treat most scratches.

 How Do You Take Care of Your French Bulldog's Eyes?

-You can’t always prevent your dog from developing cherry eye or dry eye.
+You can't always prevent your dog from developing a cherry eye or dry eye.
 However, you can help keep them from getting an eye infection, and you can treat the symptoms if they develop a long-lasting eye issue.

 When you give your french bulldog a bath, make sure not to get any soap in their eyes.
 You may want to talk to your vet about finding a pet-friendly soap that doesn't risk giving your dog eye infection.

 All dogs develop mucus in the corners of their eyes; this is very similar to the crust that humans get after they wake up in the morning.
 Dogs can't clean this out for themselves.

 Take a moment every day to check your dog's eyes and wipe away the discharge.
 This is also a good time to look for a cherry eye and dry eye.